wanderview/wanderview.github.com/source/_posts/2014-11-27-implementing-the-serviceworker-cache-api-in-gecko.markdown

 });
 ```

-While it might seem the first Cache operation is `caches.open()`, its actually
+While it might seem the first Cache operation is `caches.open()`, we actually
+need to trace what happens when `caches` is touched.
+When the `caches`
-just accessing `caches`.
-When the `caches` attribute is first accessed on the
+attribute is first accessed on the global we create the CacheStorage DOM object
-global we create the CacheStorage DOM object and IPC actors.
+and IPC actors.

 {% img /images/cache-create-actor.png %}